Updates have been made to this post to add information about PVC and non-toxic toddler pool options.

 For starters, you have to inflate the inflatable kiddie pool anytime you want to use it.

-It’s not too bad if you have an air compressor or pump on hand to do the tough work for you, but who brings an air compressor to the beach?
+It’s not too bad if you have an air compressor or air pump on hand to do the tough work for you, but who brings an air compressor to the beach?
 Or to a friend’s backyard pool party?

-Instead, one adult is stuck blowing up the pool while the other has to manage to keep an eager infant or toddler entertained while they wait, often impatiently, to be able to play in their inflatable pool.
+Instead, one adult is stuck blowing up the pool while the other has to keep an eager infant or toddler entertained while they wait, often impatiently, to be able to play in their inflatable pool.

 On top of that frustration, inflatable swimming pools can be easily damaged.
 All it takes is an eager toddler with a stick and boom – their toddler pool dreams are over.